MacHooper/full-stack-dev/SQL/Notes/CRUD Application.md

 ### Building out a CRUD application.

-So far I have covered the conceptual foundation needed to understand how to do real-world web development across the stack.
+So far I have covered the conceptual foundation needed to understand how to do real-world b development across the stack.
 In the next lessons I will be building a fully function application.

 #### Creating a CRUD To-Do App